lm3nitro/Projects/New/DNS tunneling.md

 ![Pasted image 20240416141836](https://github.com/user-attachments/assets/7708a48e-4dd2-4624-bfef-d490d49bc7a7)

 > [!TIP]
-> There are factors that help identify and determin a DNS tunnelling attack:
+> There are factors that help identify and determine a DNS tunnelling attack:
 > + Long Domain Names: DNS queries with unusually long lengths with more than 30 characters.
 > + Frequent Queries: High frequency of requests to the same domain over a short period.
 > + Non-Standard Characters: Domains that include special characters or seem random.

 ## Pcap Analysis

-Next I took a look at the pcap that was running when the DNS spike occurred.
-I used capinfos to view all the capture information such as size, duration, amount of packets, etc. Here we see that the pcap ran for 24 hours:
+Next, I took a look at the pcap that was running when the DNS spike occurred.
+I used capinfos to view all the capture information such as size, duration, number of packets, etc. Here we see that the pcap ran for 24 hours:

 ![Pasted image 20241008083359](https://github.com/user-attachments/assets/35e21ed1-5491-43e4-8b0e-fc871d6f4c0e)